-Our mission is to encourage water conservation, reverse the effects of pollution and mitigate water scarcity in artisan and rural communities across the world.
+Our mission is to encourage water conservation, reverse the effects of pollution and mitigate water scarcity across artisan communities on which traditional livelihoods depends on.

 Leave no one behind